 Those accused of criminal traffic violations in Florida need to bear in mind that based on the specifics of the charges, they may be facing anywhere from 60 days in jail and a fine of $500 all the way up to 30 years in prison and upwards of $10,000 in fines for offenses designated as first-degree felonies.

-In addition to the obvious ramifications of these types of convictions, there are ancillary consequences certain to follow, including job loss, social stigma, financial strain, potential revocation or suspension of driver’s licenses, suspension, revocation of professional licenses and more, making it imperative that those accused consult with a Broward County traffic lawyer as soon as possible.
+In addition to the obvious ramifications of these types of convictions, there are ancillary consequences certain to follow, including job loss, social stigma, financial strain, potential revocation or suspension of driver’s licenses, suspension, revocation of professional licenses and more, making it imperative that those accused of a traffic offense consult with a Ft.
+Lauderdale lawyer as soon as possible.

 Though defendants in criminal driving cases may initially believe that they have little hope of defeating or reducing the charges lodged against them, defense strategies may indeed exist which can greatly benefit their cause.